nodeontrain/nodeontrain.xyz/tuts/deleting_users.md

 module.exports = UsersController;
 {% endhighlight %}

-As in ["Authorization" Section](https://nodeontrain.xyz/tuts/authorization/), we’ll enforce access control using a before filter, this time to restrict access to the destroy action to admins.
+As in ["Authorization" Section](https://nodeontrain.xyz/tuts/authorization/), we'll enforce access control using a before filter, this time to restrict access to the destroy action to admins.

 `app/controllers/users_controller.js`